rhuan080/jakartaee-example-jpa/README.md

 ### Application Server Configurations

-To run this application you need create a datasource with JNDI "jdbc/MyDataSource" on the application server.
+To run this application you need create a datasource on the application server with the following configurations.

+    JNDI: "jdbc/MyDataSource"
+    DATABASE: mydatabase
+    HOST: localhost
+    PORT: 5432
+    USER: admin
+    PASS: admin

 ##  RUN Postgress DataBase